-Some of the earliest Halloween traditions started in Europe, yet the festivities are seen as a primarily American holiday with little or no fanfare.
+Some of the earliest Halloween traditions started in Europe, yet the festivities are seen as a primarily American holiday with little or no fanfare in most European countries.
 During this time of year, the French are more concerned with Toussaint, a corruption of Tous Les Saints, or All the Saints, which takes place on November 1 and is celebrated as a public holiday in France.

 On Toussaint, you'll see families going to the cemetery together to light candles in little lanterns and put flowers on the graves of their relatives.
 Some churches hold special services, public attractions will be closed, and the roads will busier with French families enjoying the long weekend.

 Attend the Witch Festival of Chalindrey